 Congestion forms at the base of the stairs as shown by comparing the mean density and speeds at the base of the stairs for cases with and without stairs.
-Because of the assumed fundamental diagram, the maximum density reaches approximately 3 pers/m2, not the
+Because of the assumed fundamental diagram, the maximum density reaches approximately 2.75 pers/m2, not the 3.5 pers/m2 assumed in HMO for congestion.

-The Pathfinder show congestion and are consistent with the specified walking speeds and speed-density curves.
+However, the Pathfinder results show congestion that is consistent with the specified walking speeds and speed-density curves.

-7 NIST Evacuation Tests
+9 NIST Evacuation Tests